sodazone/ocelloids-sdk/README.md

 ## Usage

-Here's an example showcasing the usage of Ocelloids to filter out balance transfer event above a certain amount:
+Here's an example showcasing the usage of Ocelloids to filter out balance transfer events above a certain amount:

 ```typescript
 import { WsProvider } from '@polkadot/api';